bobsupercow/Cheat_Sheets/Windows_Administration.md

 1. Click the Windows Start icon and search for “regedit”.
 Right-click and select “run as administrator”.
 1. Expand the tree to HKEY_LOCAL_MACHINE \ SOFTWARE \ Microsoft\ Windows \ CurrentVersion \ policies \ system.
 1. Create a new key (Right click -> New -> choose “DWORD Value (32bit)”).
 1. Name the key “LocalAccountTokenFilterPolicy” and give it the value of “1”.
-Click OK.regedit policy administrativ shares windows 10
+Click OK.
 1. Reboot the server to enable the setting to take effect.